thunder-engine/thunder-doc/reference/menu.rst

 Menu
 ====

-Inherited: :doc:`Frame<api_Frame>`
+Inherited: None

 .. _api_Menu_description:

 Description
 -----------

-The Menu class is designed to manage and display a graphical menu with sections, widgets, and actions.
-It handles user interactions such as mouse hovering and clicking to trigger actions associated with menu items.
+The Menu class represents a graphical user interface (GUI) menu that contains a list of options or actions that users can select.
+It provides a way to organize and display commands or choices in a structured manner, typically within a dropdown or context menu format.
+Menus are essential in GUI design for providing users with accessible options and actions within an application.